 |Nov 11 - 13||Identification of Trees and Shrubs in Winter Condition||Dennis Magee|

-Workshops are generally limited to 8-10 participants, so apply early online to reserve your spot: Application Form.
-Applications are best sent in at least three weeks prior to the beginning of a workshop, but late applications are accepted if space is available (please call first).
+Workshops are generally limited to 8 participants, so early application is recommended.
+Application Form.
+Applications are best sent in at least 2 weeks prior to the beginning of a workshop, but late applications are accepted if space is available (please call first).

-$150 for two full days of instruction.
-Some seminars have a required lab fee.
+$150 for 2 full days of instruction.
+Some workshops have a lab fee.

-$30 per night, per person.
+$30 per night, per person, double occupancy.
 We try our best to assign rooms according to preferences.
 Some single rooms are available.
 Commuters are welcome.

 A choice of meal plan is required.

-1. Resident meal plan: dinner on Friday, all three meals on Saturday, breakfast and lunch on Sunday - $90
+1. Resident meal plan: Dinner on Friday, 3 meals on Saturday, breakfast and lunch on Sunday - $90.

-2. Commuter meal plan: dinner on Friday and lunches on Saturday & Sunday - $45
+2. Commuter meal plan: dinner on Friday and lunches on Saturday and Sunday - $45.

-We welcome and encourage those who would like to stay additional days to enjoy an extended weekend at Eagle Hill.
+We welcome and encourage those who would like to arive early or stay additional days to enjoy an extended weekend at Eagle Hill.
 Please indicate your preferred schedule on the Application Form.
-There is a kitchenette available for participant use when extending your stay.
+A kitchenette is available for participant use when extending their stay.

 The following general discounts are available.
 The discounts apply to both tuition and room costs, but not meal costs.